Despite repeatedly telling your pillion not to put their boots on your nice, clean, chrome pipes, do they listen? No!

 You try to dodge it safely and you seem to be out of harm’s way, but at the last second, it blows straight into your bike and hits the headers where it melts into a gooey mess.

 However, it’s not the end of the world.
-Surprisingly, it can all be removed safely by scrubbing it with a fine-grade steel wool.

 I’ve also tried fine-grain sandpaper, but it doesn’t seem to be as effective, probably because you can’t get a grain as fine as steel wool.